Compression of Currents and Varifolds: Proofs of main results

 \end{proof} So far, we have approximated a given discrete input functional sparsely, based on a subset of control points chosen from the original basis.
-We have shown the error of this approximation is bounded by the trace error of the Nystrom approximation to the kernel matrix $K$, based on the chosen control points.
-Of course the goodness of this approximation is dependent on a good choice of control point locations.
-The following corollary shows, that it suffices to randomly sample control points from a data dependent input distribution, in order to give strong theoretical error bounds on the approximation procedure. \begin{corollary} Suppose we sample control points $\bm{c}=\{c_{1},\dots,c_{m}\}$ from a $m$-DPP as in theorem \ref{eigenvaluethm}.
-Then, the approximation of Corollary \ref{Corollary_trace} satisfies the following in-expectation bound with respect to this distribution:
+We have shown that the error of this approximation is bounded by the trace error of the Nystrom approximation to the kernel matrix $K$, based on the chosen control points.
+Of course, the quality of this approximation is dependent on a good choice of control-point locations.
+The following corollary shows that it suffices to randomly sample control points from a data-dependent input distribution in order to give strong theoretical error bounds on the approximation procedure. \begin{corollary} Suppose we sample $m$ control points $\bm{c}=\{c_{i}\}_{i=1}^{m}$ from an $m$-DPP as in \cref{eigenvaluethm}.
+Then, the approximation of \cref{Corollary_trace} satisfies the following in-expectation bound with respect to this distribution:

-where $\lambda_{i}(K_{XX})$ are eigenvalues of the kernel-matrix evaluated on the discrete input points $x_{i}$. \end{corollary} \begin{proof} Taking expectation with respect to an $m$-DPP distribution of control points, one obtains
+where $\lambda_{i}(K_{XX})$ are eigenvalues of the kernel-matrix evaluated on the discrete input points $x_{i}$. \end{corollary} \begin{proof} Taking expectation in \cref{deltabound} with respect to an $m$-DPP distribution of control points, one obtains